-Setting Up Your DNS
+Setting Up Your Event Ingestion Endpoint

 Overview